Skip to content

 While the challenges facing coffee and wine production were a key focus of the afternoon, the discussion also highlighted practical solutions.

 Consumers can also play a role.
-Buying locally produced wine where possible can help reduce transport emissions, while something as simple as choosing a lighter bottle can make a meaningful difference.
-Traditional wine bottles weigh around 500g, but lighter alternatives are increasingly available and can substantially reduce a product’s carbon footprint.
+Buying locally produced wine where possible helps reduce transport emissions, while choosing lighter bottles, rather than the traditional 500g glass, or opting for organic wines can make a meaningful difference.

 Looking ahead